-I have audited the financial statements of the Crown Estate Fund Investment Account for the year ended 31 March 2021.
-The financial statements comprise: the Statement of Comprehensive Income, the Statement of Financial Position, the Statement of Cash Flows, the Statement of Changes in Client Funds; and the related notes, including the significant accounting policies.
-These financial statements have been prepared under the accounting policies set out within them.
-The financial reporting framework that has been applied in their preparation is applicable law and International Financial Reporting Standards as interpreted by HM Treasury's Government Reporting Manual.
+I have audited the financial statements of the Crown Estate Fund Investment Account for the year ended 31 March 2022.

-I have also audited the information in the Accountability Report that are described in that report as having been audited.
+The financial statements comprise the Crown Estate Fund Investment Account's:

+- Statement of financial position as at 31 March 2022; - Statement of comprehensive income, Statement of cash flows and Statement of changes in client funds for the year then ended; and - the related notes including the significant accounting policies.

+The financial reporting framework that has been applied in the preparation of the financial statements is applicable law and UK adopted International Accounting Standards.